caitlinlopez/COEN174/README.md

 2) Open the application and navigate to the device manager

-3) Press the "Create device" button and select the Pixel 5
+3) Press the "Create device" button and select the Pixel 5 to install the emulated device

 4) Select "R" for system image and press finish